iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 https://www.youtube.com/watch?v=hKf4twg832g

-TODO: Replace this with a video tutorial for live metrics
+TODO: Replace this with a video tutorial for live metrics and plots

 ## Set up an access token